 Why You Should Visit

 Goosewing Beach Preserve is one of Rhode Island's most scenic spots and a favorite among visitors.
-Purchased in 1989 by The Nature Conservancy and partners, the 75-acre Goosewing Beach Preserve is an historic landmark.
-Conservancy staff have been actively managing breeding populations of globally-rare piping plover and state-threatened Least Tern for the last two decades.
+Purchased in 1989 by The Nature Conservancy and partners, the 75-acre Goosewing Beach Preserve is a historic landmark.
+TNC staff have been actively managing breeding populations of globally-rare piping plover and state-threatened least tern for the last two decades.
 With the help of an extremely generous donor, TNC opened the doors of a newly constructed environmental education center in June 2010.
 The Benjamin Family Environmental Center is ideally situated to offer visitors a view of the many types of habitats that make up this coastal pond/barrier beach ecosystem.

 What to Expect

 During the summer months, the Town of Little Compton manages recreational use of the beach through an agreement with The Nature Conservancy.
 The only public access to Goosewing Beach Preserve is through the town's South Shore Beach, which charges an entrance fee during the summer months.

 For the 2022 season the parking fee is $18/day on weekdays and $23/day on the weekends.
 The fee is charged from 8:00am until 4:00pm daily, from approximately Memorial Day until Labor Day.
 Please see the Little Compton Beach Commission’s website for more detailed beach regulations, including camping rules.
 Please leave your pets at home, and do not enter fenced areas marked off by enclosures.
 No dogs are allowed on the preserve from April 1st until September 1st.

 Why TNC Selected this Site